Ski Association of Slovenia

 The Ski Association of Slovenia (Smučarska zveza Slovenije; SZS), also known by its brand name SLOSKI, is the main organization devoted to skiing sports in Slovenia.
 Headquartered in Ljubljana, it represents Slovenia in the International Ski and Snowboard Federation (FIS), and is a member of the Olympic Committee of Slovenia.

 Founded in 1948, it covers the skiing disciplines of alpine, cross-country, Nordic combined, ski jumping, and snowboarding.

-The current president is Enzo Smrekar.
+The current president is Luka Steiner who in October 2025 succeeded Enzo Smrekar.